BigDataIA-Spring2024-Sec1-Team1/Assignment4/README.md

 ## Description

+Streamlit:

+- It is used in our application as an User Interface, so users can login and upload file and as well as look into content.

 Airflow:

 - Airflow is an orchestration tool used to automate process.
 - In our application ETL pipeline is orchestrated via airflow, 3 tasks are created to achieve it.
 -  process_recent_pdf_from_S3_task is created to process the latest pdf that was recently added based on timestamp.
 -  extract_and_process_data_task is used to extract the text from the updated pdf file and return it in form of string, the string is then conveted in a dataframe after structuring validating and cleaning the string.
--  upload_to_database_task is used to uplad the cleaned dataframe into a snowflake database
+-  upload_to_database_task is used to upload the cleaned dataframe into a snowflake database

 Pydantic: